BitWorks-42London/blink/guide.md

  - The Arduino Nano is a small, versatile, open-source microcontroller board based on the ATmega328P.
  - yellow Dupont wire connector used for prototyping and electronic projects.
  - jump wires - same as the Dupont wire, easy to connect and disconnect, convenient for insertion into your breadboard.
- - button will allow you to test whether the program you wrote performs as it should - diode blinks or switches off.
+ - buttons are the gateway to the user input, allows to interact with current and guide it depending on your programming.
- - diode is a light bead.
+ - diodes are electronics components, responding to the changes in current through lighting up.
  - resistors are fundamental passive components that limit electrical current flow, divide voltages, and adjust signal levels in circuits, measured in Ohms (Ω).
  - a breadboard is a reusable, solderless platform for building and testing temporary electronic circuits, featuring a grid of holes with internal metal clips that connect components like resistors, LEDs, and jumper wires, making it ideal for prototyping and education before creating permanent circuits.